The Stutzen Rifles- Berg, Bolt, Feuer, Ischler and Pirsch

 According to Cassell’s new Compact German Dictionary the definition of Feuer is Fire, ardour, passion.
 The Feuer Stutzens are single shot rifles meant for informal target shooting.
 They often have target type sights, a finger rest type lever, and are chambered for the 8.15 x 46R cartridge.

-A Feuerstutzen made by Richard Marholdt of Innsbruck around 1900.
+Below: a Feuerstutzen made by Richard Marholdt of Innsbruck around 1900.
 Image courtesy of Joh.
 Springer’s Erben. © Joh.
 Springer’s Erben Handels GmbH, Wien

 Ischler Stutzen